brandonavant/upgrade-azurerm-terraform-provider/blog/upgrade-azurerm-terraform-provider.md

 done
 ```

-All that you will need to do to prepare this script is to update the strings in the `terraform_ids` array (found on line 12) with your fully-qualified terraform ids.
+All that you will need to do to prepare this script is to update the strings in the `terraform_ids` array (found on line 12) with your fully-qualified Terraform IDs.
 For example, consider the following resource definition:

 ```hcl
 resource "azurerm_app_service" "app" {